aayush2912/Credit-Scoring/README.md

 This project aims to build an effective **Credit Risk Scoring** system using machine learning.
 The goal is to predict the creditworthiness of individuals based on their financial information.
 The project is structured into two major parts:

-1. **Model Comparisons**: Evaluating different machine learning models to determine the best performer for predicting credit risk.
+1. **Model Comparisons**: Evaluating different machine learning models to determine the best performer for predicting credit risk. <br>
 2. **Feature Engineering**: Enhancing the model's performance by creating additional meaningful features from raw data.

 ---